Airport Authorities & Landlords

 Partnerships equally benefit travel retailers and facility owners

-Dufry has a long-lasting tradition in partnering with landlords of larger and smaller airports in emerging and developed markets.
-We provide landlords with a high level of expertise on how to best develop retail space and maximize revenues, independently from the size of a given project.
-We always try to develop a partnership approach, often defining common goals together with the landlord, which has proven to be a successful model for the airport operators and for Dufry alike.
+Dufry has a long-lasting tradition in working together with landlords of larger and smaller airports in emerging and developed markets.
+We provide landlords with our expertise on how to best develop retail space and how to maximize revenues, independently from the size of a given project.
 Recent examples of refurbishments and expansions of our shops confirm the value of coordinated strategies.
-Projects developed at the airports of Milan, Athens, Phnom Penh, Siem Reap, São Paulo, Brasília, London Heathrow or Zurich are a few examples on how Dufry and landlords can work together on the structuring of passenger flows, improving appearance of commercial space and expanding retail offering to considerably increase sales.
+Projects developed at the airports of Milan, Madrid, Athens, Phnom Penh, Siem Reap, São Paulo, Brasília, London Heathrow or Zurich are a few examples on how Dufry and landlords can work together on the structuring of passenger flows, improving appearance of commercial space and expanding retail offering to considerably increase sales.

-Dufry has recently outlined its next generation shop concept, which makes extensive use of the digital technology to increase the communication with passengers at the airport.
-The digital route will allow Dufry to approach potential customers in an even more personalized way than ever before.
-The use of digital technology will allow in-store communication to flexibly adapt during the day to the changing nationalities and thus increase communication impact.
+Dufry has recently outlined its new generation store concept, which makes extensive use of the digital technology to increase the communication with passengers at the airport.
+The digital route allows Dufry to approach potential customers in an even more personalized way than ever before.
+The use of digital technology allows in-store communication to flexibly adapt during the day to the changing nationalities and thus increase the communication impact.
 The sense of place of our shop designs, an important aspect for landlords, is also secured in the new concept, as the format provides for a high degree of customization.
 Dufry knows how to perfectly match these requirements with efficient retail concepts to best serve travelers’ needs and to generate value for landlords and Dufry alike.
+First New Generation Stores have already been opened in Madrid, Melbourne, Cancun and Zurich.

 Successful contract extensions secure future business

-In 2016, Dufry renewed a number of existing concession contracts well before the respective expiry date, extending the remaining average life-time of its portfolio, which is now over 8 years.
-Approximately 17 % of the portfolio have a remaining life-time of one to two years; 27 % have a duration of three to five years, while another 22 % have a life-time of between six and nine years, and the remaining 34 % of the concessions have a duration of ten years or more.
-On average, Dufry renews every year existing contracts that generate between 8 % to 10 % of our sales, and we add new contracts every year.
+In 2017, Dufry renewed a number of existing concession contracts, some of them well before the previous expiry date, and extending the remaining average lifetime of its portfolio, which is now 8 years.
+Approximately 13% of our sales are based on contracts with a remaining life-time of one to two years; 32% have a remaining duration of three to five years; another 29% have between six and nine years left to run, and the last 26% have a remaining duration of ten years or more.
+On average, Dufry renews every year existing contracts that generate between 8% to 10% of our sales, and we add new contracts every year.

 New shops added to first-class concession portfolio

-When expanding its concession portfolio, Dufry applies a clear policy.
-Every single project and opportunity is analyzed individually from a commercial development potential and by taking into account initial investment requirements as well as the expected development of passenger number and profile perspectives.
-Through a strict evaluation of these criteria and our disciplined focus on returns, we ensure that our concession portfolio remains of the highest quality and that each concession offers attractive returns for the Group.
-This methodology is applied for all projects alike, whether we participate in a tender process, engage in direct negotiations with airport authorities or perform acquisitions.
+Dufry follows a disciplined approach on evaluating new projects and opportunities.
+They are analyzed individually on a commercial and financial basis.
+The many aspects of a project are put together including development potential and analyzing initial investment requirements as well as the expected development of passenger numbers and profile perspectives.
+Through a strict evaluation of these criteria and our disciplined approach to returns, we ensure that our concession portfolio remains of the highest quality and that each concession offers attractive returns for the Group.
+This methodology is applied for all projects, irrespective whether we participate in a tender process, engage in direct negotiations with airport authorities or perform acquisitions.

 These sections might also be of interest to you: